CobyPear/obsidian-diy-sync/README.md

 podman run -p 8000:8000 -d --name obsidian-server --env-file=.env obsidian-server:latest
 ```

+#### docker-compose

+The docker-compose.yaml file is intended for use when developing.
+You can easily modify it for production if you'd like

 ### The Blog Route

 There is also a route at `/api/blog` that is not blocked by cors by default.
 Given a query string parameter of a vault name, you can fetch all nodes that have frontmatter `published: true` or a #published hashtag.
 (The #published hashtag is removed from the response.)